The History Fair has been running for over 10 years, bringing young people together to share their learning in a supportive and fun environment.

 The AHE Regional History Fair was initiated by Katie Richards in 2006.
 She had a vision for children to dig deeper into history, and share their discoveries with the wider community.
 Since 2008, the History Fair has been underwritten, organised and promoted as an annual event by Auckland Home Educators Inc. We are grateful to Katie Richards for kick-starting a great event.

 Who can enter?

 Any school-aged child may enter.
 For younger children, it’s all about participation and ‘having a go’.
 Older students are encouraged to choose historically significant topics that inform, challenge and stimulate.
 Whatever your age or ability, doing a History Fair project is a great learning process and very rewarding.

-You can do a project as family or with a sibling/friend
+You may also do a project as family or with a sibling/friend.

 What topic should I choose?

 Anything before now is history – so almost anything is possible.
 But it’s best to choose a topic that…

 - Is ‘researchable’ – i.e. a topic that has a good number of sources (e.g. books, websites, documentaries, people you can talk to, or a museum you can visit).

 You may also want to consider choosing a topic that